nathimel/nathimel.github.io/_wips/2_ultk.md

 A current focus is on efficient communication: determining whether linguistic meanings are optimized for a trade-off between cognitive complexity and communicative accuracy.

-ALTK is still in development.
+ULTK is still in development.